DudaDev/tree-manipulator/README.md

 tm.createNode('8', {parent: '2', after: '3'}, tree);
 /*
-Inserts a new node before the node '3'.
-Returns a new node with identifier '8'. returns {
+Inserts a new node after the node '3'.
+Returns a new node with identifier '8' and its path. returns {
 	node: {id:'8' ... },
 	path: ['1', '2', '8']